-The Fund commits to a minimum proportion of sustainable investments with social objective of 85%.
-The other non-sustainable investments are cash and/or cash equivalents or derivatives.
-The investments included under #2 Not Sustainable are used for hedging purposes, while cash is used in the meaning of ancillary liquid assets.

-The investments in #2 Not Sustainable need to comply with the Management Company's exclusion policy as the minimum environmental and social safeguards.
-Hence investments will be allowed only if all their underlying exposures comply with the Management Company's exclusion policy.
+The sub-fund commits to a minimum proportion of sustainable investments of 85% out of a minimum of 5% are Taxonomy aligned. "#2 Not sustainable" includes cash and derivatives.
+Where derivatives are used for hedging and liquidity purposes, while cash is used in the meaning of ancillary liquid assets.
+The investments in "#2 Not sustainable" need to comply with the Management Company's exclusion policy as the minimum environmental and social safeguards

 Not applicable.
-The Fund does not use derivatives to attain its sustainable investment objective.
+The Sub-Fund does not use derivatives to attain its sustainable investment objective.